jhonorozmx/sudoku-validate/README.md

 # Let's do some exercises!

 Welcome!
-This repo contains all the information you need to complete __exercise-name__ aswell as some helpful tips and commands
+This repo contains all the information you need to complete **Sudoku Validate** challenge aswell as some helpful tips and commands

 # As student, what do I need to do?